Schedule a FREE Consultation with Torian HERE

 I was born and raised in Brooklyn, NY.
 Growing up, my parents were a good mix of firm and understanding, I definitely learned my drive and compassion from them.
 I am a Black American woman with southern roots, my extended family is mostly in West Virginia and North Carolina.
 I received my undergraduate degree from SUNY Purchase in May 2010 and my graduate degree in School Counseling in May 2016.
-I'm currently pursuing my Advanced Certificate in Mental Health Counseling, also from Alfred University.
-I'm just over 200 internship hours away from completion.
+I earned an Advanced Certificate in Mental Health Counseling, from Alfred University.

 I tend to say that counseling found me, not the other way around.
 In college, I started neglecting my Journalism classes to volunteer at local after-school programs, supporting adolescents.
 I found myself wanting to help people directly, rather than write about them.
 I found more opportunities for direct service, and counseling is where I thrived.
 I have had several different jobs in youth development and education: